 This paper presents a novel implementation of graffiti walls for impact evaluation, integrating them into both the start and end of a drop-in activity.
-The activity was a soundscape experience surrounding current space science research that used geostationary satellite data converted into audible sound.
-We show that this evaluation method (through its design, data collection, and analysis) can indeed capture immediate impact - changed language and conceptions of space in this case.
-Appendices include details of statistical and qualitative coding techniques employed throughout.
+The activity was a sound-scape experience surrounding current space science research that used geostationary satellite data converted into audible sound.
+We show that this evaluation method (through its design, data collection, and analysis) can indeed capture immediate impact - in this case, it was changed language and conceptions of space.
+The Appendices include details of the statistical and qualitative coding techniques employed throughout

-35 2 Background
+2 Background

-A common misconception is that space is a true vacuum completely devoid of matter and thus there is no activity other than that of the celestial bodies, e.g. planets or asteroids.
-However, the universe is permeated by tenuous plasmas - gases formed of electrically charged ions and electrons that generate and interact with electromagnetic fields (e.g. Baumjohann and Treumann, 2012).
-One such example is the solar wind streaming at several hundreds of kilometres a second from the Sun to the edge of the heliosphere, something which only $58 \pm 2\%$ of the UK adult population are aware of (3KQ and Collingwood Environmental Planning, 2015).
-Space plasmas are also not just limited to our solar system, with other stars having their own stellar winds (e.g. Lamers and Cassinelli, 1999) and the interstellar medium bridging the gap between these plasma bubbles in outer space (Gurnett et al., 2013).
+A common misconception is that space is a true vacuum completely devoid of matter, and thus, there is no activity other than that of the celestial bodies, e.g. planets or asteroids.
+However, the universe is permeated by tenuous plasmas - gases formed from electrically charged ions and electrons that generate and interact with electromagnetic fields (e.g. Baumjohann and Treumann, 2012).
+One such example is the solar wind streaming at several hundreds of kilometres a second from the Sun to the edge of the heliosphere, something of which only $58\pm2\%$ of the UK adult population is aware (3KQ and Collingwood Environmental Planning, 2015).
+Space plasmas are not just limited to our solar system, with other stars also having their own stellar winds (e.g. Lamers and Cassinelli, 1999), and the interstellar medium bridges the gap between these plasma bubbles in outer space (Gurnett et al., 2013).

-The presence of a medium in space allows for plasma wave analogues to ordinary sound (pressure waves) that occur at ultra-low frequencies - fractions of milliHertz up to 1 Hz.
+The presence of a medium in space allows for plasma wave analogues to ordinary sound (pressure waves) that occur at ultra-low frequencies - fractions of millihertz up to 1 Hz.
 They are routinely measured by many space missions and can have perturbations that are significant fractions of the background values.
-For a further discussion of the equivalence of these plasma waves to sound see Archer (2020a).
-One way in which ultra-low frequency waves are generated is through the highly dynamic solar wind buffetting against Earth's magnetic field. -This process plays a key role within space weather and thus how phenomena from space can affect our everyday lives (e.g. Keiling et al., 2016).
-However, the belief by the public that space is completely empty in turn leads many to incorrectly think that there is absolutely no sound in space, reinforced by school science demonstrations such as the bell-jar experiment (see Caleon et al., 2013, for a nuanced discussion of this experiment and sound in near-vacuum conditions) or even popular culture like in the marketing to the movie 'Alien' ("in space no one can hear you scream").
+For a further discussion of the equivalence of these plasma waves to sound, see Archer (2020a).
+One way in which ultra-low frequency waves are generated is through the highly dynamic solar wind buffeting against Earth's magnetic field.
+This process plays a key role within space weather and, thus, how phenomena from space can affect our everyday lives (e.g. Keiling et al., 2016).
+However, the belief by the public that space is completely empty in turn leads many to incorrectly think that there is absolutely no sound in space, and this is reinforced by school science demonstrations such as the bell jar experiment (see Caleon et al., 2013 for a nuanced discussion of this experiment and sound in near-vacuum conditions) or even popular culture like in the marketing for the movie Alien (which stated "in space no one can hear you scream").
 Public engagement with this research area may help correct this fallacy.

-Sonification - the use of non-speech audio to convey information or perceptualise data (Kramer, 1994) - can be used to convert satellite measurements of these usually inaudible space sounds into audible signals, simply by dramatically speeding up their playback (Alexander et al., 2011, 2014).
+Sonification - the use of non-speech audio to convey information or perceptualise data (Kramer, 1994) - can be used to convert satellite measurements of these usually inaudible space sounds into audible signals simply by dramatically speeding up their playback (Alexander et al., 2011, 2014).
 This has already been leveraged in public engagement projects for both scientific and artistic outputs (Archer et al., 2018; Archer, 2020b).
-Sonification in general has been applied to various scientific datasets (Feder, 2012).
-Supper (2014) posits that through the public experiencing data in this way it can grip their imagination and produce sublime experiences because of sound's immersive and emotional nature.
-These arguments, however, are mostly based on reflections from researchers and artists, rather than through the evaluation of participants' own thoughts and feelings.
-This paper evaluates the short-term impact on participants of experiencing the sounds of space using graffiti walls both before and after a soundscape.
+Sonification in general has been applied to various scientific data sets (Feder, 2012).
+Supper (2014) posits that, through the public experiencing data in this way, it can grip their imagination and produce sublime experiences because of sound's immersive and emotional nature.
+These arguments, however, are mostly based on reflections from researchers and artists rather than being based on the evaluation of the participants' own thoughts and feelings.
+This paper evaluates the short-term impact on participants who experienced the sounds of space by using graffiti walls both before and after a soundscape.